ECGOPS/OMSDEMO/SECURITY_REPORT.md

 ## 📋 EXECUTIVE SUMMARY

-A comprehensive penetration test was conducted on the ECG Outage Management System.
+A comprehensive penetration test was conducted on the ECG Network Management System.
 The analysis revealed **4 critical security vulnerabilities** that have been successfully identified and remediated.
 The system now implements robust security measures to protect against common attack vectors.

 ### 🎯 Key Findings
 - **4 Critical Vulnerabilities** identified and fixed